If a Body Meet a Body, Give Them This Book

 That’s it, that’s all.

 Okay, not really.
-Hey, 90% of you – did you ever bother to read the last three paragraphs?
+Hey, 90% of you – did you ever bother to read the last three paragraphs of the book?
 But more on that in a minute, because I had no idea about that as I was reading.

 Actually, thinking about his reclusiveness, perhaps he suffered from it as well.